Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at

 \section{Hadronic Tensor in Deep Inelastic Scattering}

-The goal of this paper is to study the hadronic tensor in the context of deep-inelastic scattering between the energetic electron and the nucleus carrying mass number $A$.
-This study involves semi-inclusive production of photon ($\gamma$) together with scattered electron, along with the underlying remnant $X$, encapsulated in the equation below
+The goal of this paper is to study the propagation of a hard quark through QCD nuclear matter and derive a medium-modified scattering kernel for single photon emission from the jet.
+It is studied in terms of the hadronic tensor ($W^{\mu\nu}$) in the context of deep-inelastic scattering (DIS) between the energetic electron and the nucleus carrying mass number $A$.
+In general, the DIS between the electron and a large nucleus results in the production of a scattered electron and a remnant $X$ containing hadronic states.
+Its equation is given below:

-The difference of the outgoing $(\ell_{\rm out})$ and incoming $(\ell_{\rm in})$ electron momenta allows to define the virtual photon momentum $q^\mu$ --- as illustrated in Fig.~\ref{fig:DIS_eA_collision} --- which is both highly energetic (i.e. a hard photon) and highly virtual.
-The study presented herein is carried out in the Breit frame, where the momentum of the virtual photon has the following form
+The difference of the outgoing $(\ell_{\rm out})$ and incoming $(\ell_{\rm in})$ electron momenta allows to define the virtual photon momentum $q^\mu$, as illustrated in Fig.~\ref{fig:DIS_eA_collision}, which is both highly energetic (i.e., a hard photon) and highly virtual.
+The study presented herein is carried out in the Breit frame, where the momentum of the virtual photon has the following form:

-where $-Q^2=q^2=q^\mu q_\mu$.
+where $-Q^2=q^2=q^\mu q_\mu$ defines the virtuality of the photon.
 The connection between the light-cone coordinates and Cartesian coordinates is

 thus giving the expected $q^2=2q^{+}q^{-} - {\bf q}_\perp \cdot {\bf q}_\perp$.